DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 The above command will extract the patch "wing" to a stl file called "optShape.stl".
 If you have multiple patches to extract, modify the "-patches" flag, e.g., -patches '(wing body)'.
 Also, the "-lastTime" flag extracts stl files for the last optimization step.
 If you don't add the "-lastTime" flag, it will extract stl files for all optimization steps.

+An alternative way to output the optimized geometry is to load it in ParaView, go to the last time step for the optimized shape, select the surfaces you want to output, choose Files-Save Data, and save it as STL files.

 ## Can I get the optimized geometry in a CAD format?

 Yes, you can get the optimized geometry in the IGES format through pyGeo.
 Follow the "deformGeo" section from [here](https://dafoam.github.io/mydoc_tutorials_aero_prowim_wing.html).
 Refer to the [pyGeo documentation](https://mdolab-pygeo.readthedocs-hosted.com/en/latest/update_pygeo.html) for more general instructions on how to deform the design surface geometry.